mkubiophysics/9_quadrant_plot.R/README.md

 ```
 It will generate the plot.

-Also, to get genes/proteins commonly expressed and present in 9 different quadarant. open the script and modify the directory name where the output will generate
+Also, to get genes/proteins commonly expressed and present in 9 different quadarant. open the script and modify the directory name where the output files will be saved

 For, example